Camino fitness: What are flat feet?

 4. Visit a podiatrist or Physical Therapist who also specialises in orthotics!

-They will be able to measuring exactly the forces and angles of the foot whilst running and walking.
+They will be able to measure exactly the forces and angles of the foot whilst running and walking.
 Please keep in mind!
 You may have flat feet, but that DOES NOT mean that you need CUSTOMISED ORTHOTICS that will cost you hundreds of euro.
 Please read below!

-1. Buy insoles with inside support at your local pharmacy.
 Scholl Adjustable Gel Arch Supports are quite good which allow you to change the support to light, medium or firm.

 Remember it can take week or so to get used to the insoles.
-Where them at intervals throughout the day until you get used to them.
-At the beginning they feel awkward and
+Wear them at intervals throughout the day until you get used to them.
+At the beginning they feel awkward and uncomfortable, but in time your foot will get used to it.
+Start off with the light support and work your way up if you need to.

-3. Strengthen your Hips: By strengthening your buttocks and other core muscles, you will improve the alignment of the hips when walking, running, jumping etc Weak hips are very common especially among those who sit for long periods throughout the day or who are generally in-active
+By strengthening your buttocks and other core muscles, you will improve the alignment of the hips when walking, running, jumping etc Weak hips are very common especially among those who sit for long periods throughout the day or who are generally in-active

 *For more information about the Camino de Santiago or to book your Camino holiday, contact our travel specialists.